the-james-burton/the-james-burton.github.io/_posts/2017-08-02-analog-film-to-digital-image-workflow.md

 Copy all the digital scans up to the correct directly, including the contact sheet photo. if you have RAW+JPG, copy them both.
 Darktable can be set to ignore JPGs, which we will do later.

-# Install the software

-I decided a few years ago to use only free software, preferring open source where possible.
-This includes running Linux as my main operating system.
-Of course, you do not have to run linux, but if you do run Windows, then you may struggle to run my digital darkroom app of choice, Darktable.
-There is no official Windows build available at the time of writing.
-You may therefore prefere to use RawTherapee instead, as a good and open source equivalent.
-Unfortunately, I cannot offer any advice on its use, although I have tried it.
-It appears to offer more than darktable in the way of 'scientific' image adjustment, but feels harder to use and less practical in the real world, especially dealing with images in bulk.

-All I can say that darktable is a truly amazing piece of software and fits naturally and beautifully into my workflow, almost as if the designers use it in the same way that I do.
-There is very little compromise.
-I do wish that it had the ability to edit exif tags as that would allow me to remove a step from my workflow, but everyting else about it is perfect.

 # Import the images

 Once you have Darktable up and running, the next thing to do is to import the folders that contain your negatives scans.
 This is a simply process of importing a folder.
 You will notice a little checkbox about 'ignore JPG files', which you should check if you want to use your RAW images.

 If you stored your scans on your NAS at home and wish to process them on a laptop away from home then there is a fantastic feature to support this in Darktable.
 It offers the ability to 'copy images locally'.
 As it says, this creates local copies of the master folders and will keep the masters automatically in sync with all your changes whenever your laptop is reconnected to your home network.
-When you are done with editing, simply select the 'remove local copy' option for the images.
+When you are done with editing, simply select the 'resync local copy' option for the images.
 I do most of my digital processing during my commute on a train with my laptop.
 This feature is invaluable to me and I strongly recommend you use it if you will be working in the same way.

 If you use this local copy feature and Darktable hangs during startup, it may be because linux is struggling to find your network drives.
 To cleanly mount and unmount your network, simply use these commands.
 Once the connection is removed or re-added as appropriate, then restart Darktable and it will work again.